 The four islands on which the chimps live are off-limits to visitors, but you’re allowed to take a boat tour along their shores, where sightings are pretty much guaranteed.
 There are three options to do this:

 - You can stay overnight in the Chimpanzee Rehabilitation Camp inside the park and take an official boat tour with them.
-This option is more expensive (£150 including food and accommodation), but allows access to channels in the river that other boats are not allowed to visit.
+This option is more expensive (£150 including food and accommodation), but you can access channels in the river that other boats are not allowed to visit.
 Plus, the camp also offers some cool complimentary nature walks.
 Make sure to book ahead (janisacarter[at]yahoo.com), as they only have a couple of spots available every week.

 - If you’re based on the coast and don’t want to travel all the way upriver on your own, you can take a guided overnight tour to the park, which would be the easiest and most comfortable, but also the most expensive option.